gkigiermo/AIDL21-SAGAN/README.md

 ## 5. Results <a name="5-results"></a>
 ### 5.1.
 Evaluation Metrics  <a name="51-metrics"></a>
-### Metrics

-Since lack from any medical expertise for assessing the quality of the generated images, we have implemented several metrics to measure traits of our output pictures.
+Since we lack from any medical expertise for assessing the quality of the generated images, we have implemented several metrics to measure traits of our output pictures.

 #### Peak Signal-to-Noise Ratio (PSNR)